TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachines.rca.tdp/virtualmachine-tdp-rca-over-skunotavailable-internal.md

 	productPesIds=""
 	cloudEnvironments="public"
 />

-# Deployment failure - SKU not available (internal)

-## We ran diagnostics on your resource and found an issue
+# We ran diagnostics on your resource and found an issue

 <!--issueDescription-->
 We have detected that the deployment for virtual machine **<!--$vmname-->Virtual machine<!--/$vmname-->** initiated at **<!--$StartTime-->StartTime<!--/$StartTime--> (UTC)** failed because of a restriction on the SKU that you were trying to deploy.